prithi2004/Restaurant-website-wordpress-project/README.md

 ---

 ## ⚙️ Installation & Setup
 1. Clone or download this repository:
+2. Copy the plugin folder into your WordPress wp-content/plugins/ directory.

+3.Activate the plugin from the WordPress Dashboard → Plugins section.

+4.Use the shortcode [custom_events] on any page/post to display events.
    ```bash
    git clone https://github.com/prithi2004/Restaurant-Website-WordPress-Project.git